 |On-time registration||July 11-August 2

 |Last day for late registration||September 10

 It is not necessary to attend this university-wide event, but many students find it worthwhile.
 There are various workshops available to help prepare TAs for their duties.
-The Economics Department is planning an event this year, and the details will be forthcoming.
+This years department TA day will be held in KTH B132 from 1:30pm to 3:30pm, it is mandatory that you attend.
 For more information see the Centre for Leadership in Learning web site: http://www.cll.mcmaster.ca.

 If you are taking a class offered by another department or faculty, it may begin earlier.
 Be sure to check start dates and end dates of all your classes.